TheRestartProject/Fixometer/readme.md

 *PLEASE NOTE!
-The code in this repository is several months out of date.
+The code in this repository is archived.
 We have made major changes as part of the integration of the Fixometer into [restarters.net](https://restarters.net/about).
-The changes have not yet been merged into this public repository - we will be doing so very soon.
-If you would like urgently like to get the latest code, please contact tech at therestartproject.org.*
+The new software is at https://github.com/therestartproject/restarters.net.*

 # Fixometer